natcap/invest.users-guide/source/coastal_protection.rst

    .. figure:: ./coastal_protection_images/CoralReefGeometry750.png
       :align: center
       :figwidth: 750px

+      Profiles of coral reefs in the presence or absence of a lagoon, along with definition of the terms used in the Excel input sheet.

    Finally, you need to specify how coral reefs are affected by your management action: